aws/aws-lc-rs/aws-lc-sys/README.md

   slower.
 Symmetric operations (AES-GCM, SHA) and RSA are largely unaffected on aarch64; on x86_64 bulk throughput may decrease due to the removal of AVX-512 code paths.
-* **FIPS builds.** The optimization is applied to `aws-lc-fips-sys` when the opt-level triggers it, but a build-time warning is emitted.
-Changing the compiled module may affect FIPS validation status — consult your compliance requirements before shipping this configuration in a FIPS-regulated environment.

 ## Build Prerequisites